Tanesha Westcarr Gleaner Front Page

-Global JA Chairperson
+Global JA Leader

 As part of her commitment to drive change, improve lives and give back, Tanesha partakes in many philanthropic exploits.
 Her earliest role in an East London School resulted in an invitation to 10 Downing Street to meet former Prime Minister Gordon Brown.
 She continues to make a positive impact in areas of education, politics and economic empowerment.